AtheistP3ace/jAwn/README.md

 ### jAwn.One( elements, events [, selector ] [, data ] )

 The jAwn.One() method is identical to jAwn.On(), except that the handler for a given element and event type is unbound after its first invocation.

+### jAwn.RemoveElements( elements )

+Use `jAwn.RemoveElements()` when you want to remove the element itself, as well as everything inside it.
+In addition to the elements themselves, all bound events and data associated with the elements are removed.
+To remove the elements without removing data and events, use `jAwn.Detach()` instead.